mitali3112/Cough-Detector/README.md

 <a href="https://pnuemosenseai.azurewebsites.net/" target="_blank">https://pnuemosenseai.azurewebsites.net/</a>

 #### Troubleshooting
-* In case the trigger doesn't appear at all, it is advised to open the link in the incognito mode.
+* It is advised to open the link in the incognito mode.
 * Latency: latency depends on the GPU of the system on which  you are running the web application.
 For best results, A high performing GPU is required.

 #### How do I deploy the app?